 In 1968, the eyes of a worried nation were on Washington, D.C.
-After the assassination of Dr. Martin Luther King, Jr., and the ensuing widespread neighborhood destruction that followed in the district and nationwide, what would come next?
+After the assassination of Dr. Martin Luther King Jr., and the ensuing widespread neighborhood destruction that followed in the district and nationwide, what would come next?
 Would D.C.’s political and community leaders rise to the occasion?
-A new exhibition organized as part of a city-wide commemoration of the 50th anniversary of King’s assassination explores the Pilot District Project (PDP), a local experiment in community policing.
+This exhibition—organized as part of a citywide commemoration of the 50th anniversary of King’s assassination—explores the Pilot District Project (PDP), a local experiment in community policing.

 The Pilot District Project

 The PDP centered on several African American residential and business neighborhoods hardest hit by fires, looting, and other civil disturbances in the spring of 1968.